asidsx/SatisfactoryPyServerInstaller/README.md

-For the service to install and uninstall correctly, run the application as an administrator.
+For the service to install and uninstall correctly, open udp port, run the application as an administrator.